How to keep your CRM clean and manage your prospects list in accordance with GDPR

 If you’re using Leadjet (and if you’re not — click here — we’ll help you test out the service with a 14-day free trial), you likely have all your leads and prospects in your CRM.
 And that brings us to the next step: How do you actually keep all the data together?

 Leadjet is a data processor.
 We specialize in transferring and organizing data from LinkedIn to your CRM, helping to keep prospects’ data secure and easily accessible to all members of your company.
 The data is organized in a clear and concise manner, meaning you can find whatever you need, whenever you need it, all in your CRM, as well as on LinkedIn.
+We work diligently to ensure that your data remains secure and protected.

 Remember, your list of prospects and their data is only relevant and useful if it’s accurate.
 According to Salesforce data, 70% of data in your CRM can go stale each year.
 And maintaining that data can be a lot of work, especially for data controllers.
 But you should be able to leave that to your data processor.
 Remember, it’s often quality, not quantity, that matters when contacting prospects and moving them down the sales pipeline.
 If two-thirds of your data is unusable — what’s the point of having a million contacts?